-To do a master’s degree program at TU/e, you need to have the required prior educational experience.
-Our pre-master programs exist to help students to make up for any deficiencies between a particular master’s degree program’s entry requirements and their previous Dutch HBO or Dutch bachelor’s degree programs.
+To apply for a master’s degree program at TU/e you need to have the required level of prior education.
+Our pre-master programs exist to help students make up for any deficiencies between a particular master’s degree program’s entry requirements and their previous Dutch HBO or Dutch bachelor’s degree programs.

-A pre-master program consists of a maximum of 30 ECTS worth of courses and will take you 6 months to a year.
+A pre-master program consists of a maximum of 30 ECTS worth of courses and will take you about 6 months to a year.
 Completing a pre-master program does not give you a bachelor’s degree.
 Instead, you will receive admission to the matching master’s degree program.

-- Choose ‘no (authorization required)’.
+- Choose ‘advanced-year’

 For the Dutch student aid system, too, the pre-master programs are officially part of the bachelor’s degree phase.
 If you apply for financial aid, therefore, you should not mention the pre-master program but the bachelor’s degree program the pre-master courses come from.